SalinaYu/ASEwhat-happens-when/7-Packet2Wire.md

 * Data is transferred as follows:
   * As one side sends N data bytes, it increases its SEQ by that number
-  * When the other side acknowledges receipt of that packet (or a string of packets), it sends an ACK packet with the ACK value equal to the last received sequence from the other
+  * When the other side acknowledges receipt of that packet (or a string of packets), it sends an ACK packet with the ACK value equal to the last received sequence from the other side

 _Demonstration Steps:_
 * Show Wireshark filter for SYNs, follow conversation to show 3WH